Have you seen how much oval diamonds have boomed over the past few months on social media?

 And good news for those looking for side detail like vintage curls - this orientation gives you the largest blank canvas to work with.

 90% of engagement ring designs can be tweaked to East-West.
-If you're wondering about a design you in mind, simply drop me an email here.
+If you're wondering about a design you have in mind, simply drop me an email here.

 A solitaire setting contains only a single diamond - the centre stone.